 Small island, tall shrubs

 The Chatham Island akeake is the world’s tallest daisy.
-Barker’s koromiko (Hebe barkeri) is the world’s tallest hebe and the Chatham Islands matipo, karamū and tarahīnau are also the largest of their respective genera.
-This phenomenon can be explained by the absence of canopy trees such as podocarps.
+Barker’s koromiko (Hebe barkeri) is the world’s tallest hebe, and the Chatham Islands matipo, karamū and tarahīnau are also the largest of their respective genera.
+This phenomenon results from the absence of canopy trees such as podocarps.

 Human impact on vegetation

-Moriori likely brought Corynocarpus laevigatus to the islands.
-During the six centuries since human arrival fires burnt huge holes across the peat bogs, which were further compacted after 1840 by grazing animals.
+Moriori probably brought Corynocarpus laevigatus to the islands.
+During the six centuries of human occupation fires burnt huge holes across the peat bogs, which were further compacted after 1840 by grazing animals.
 The coastal stands of trees were also grazed, reducing them over time to stark standing trunks, or treeless pasture.

 Tarahinau remained common in the southern part of the main island.
-Elsewhere coarse bracken fern and, since 1970, gorse were prevalent.
+Elsewhere coarse bracken fern and, since 1970, gorse have become prevalent.

-The seas around the Chatham Islands are invigorated by warm subtropical ocean currents meeting and mixing with colder, less saline, waters from the subantarctic.
-The sea life is so abundant that the Chatham Islands are one of the world’s richest fishing grounds.
-The islands are also home to huge flocks of seabirds.
+The seas around the Chatham Islands are invigorated as subtropical ocean currents meet and mix with colder, less saline, water from the subantarctic.
+Sea life is so abundant that the Chatham Islands are one of the world’s richest fishing grounds.
+They are also home to huge flocks of seabirds.

 Weka not kiwi

-Some Chatham Islanders call themselves ‘weka’ after a bird which is both hunted and eaten on the islands.
-Weka were only introduced to the islands in 1905, but in the 2000s there is a population of around 60,000.
+Some Chatham Islanders call themselves ‘weka’, after a bird which is both hunted and eaten on the islands.
+Weka were only introduced to the islands in 1905, but in the 2000s there was a population of around 60,000.

-Land-bird life on the islands dates from the emergence of the current landmass 2.5 million years ago and is similar to that found on the New Zealand mainland.
+Land-bird life on the islands dates from the emergence of the current landmass a few million years ago.
+It is similar to that found on the New Zealand mainland.

 At the onset of human settlement about half the 64 species present were distinct from mainland relatives at the species or subspecies level.
 Many were larger than their New Zealand counterparts.
 Three birds – two rails and a flightless duck, all now extinct – were distinct at the genus level.
 Other extinctions since Pākehā settlement include another rail, the local raven and fernbirds.
 There were no kiwi, nor were there ever any moa.

-In November 2003 scientist Colin Miskelly was operating a spotlight used to bring down tāiko (an endangered species) to fit them with transmitters.
-His team achieved a record of four caught in a night, but he had to return to camp for the duct tape used to attach transmitters.
-While he was returning on his quad bike a tāiko emerged from the dark and flew up the headlight beam.
+In November 2003, scientist Colin Miskelly was operating a spotlight used to bring down tāiko (an endangered species) to fit them with transmitters.
+When his team caught a record four in a night, he had to return to camp for the duct tape used to attach transmitters.
+As he came back on his quad bike, a tāiko emerged from the dark and flew up the headlight beam.
 ‘I had to duck to avoid being hit in the head, and still shudder at the thought of what might have happened if it had hit the quad.’1

 The best known surviving natives are the tāiko (magenta petrel) and the black robin.
 Other endemic species are the local oystercatcher, tūī, warbler, parea (Chatham Island pigeon), Forbes parakeet, and Chatham Island shore plovers and snipe.